Samizo-AITL/zenn-articles/articles/en/01_semiconductor/20_etest_process_monitoring.md

 ETEST:

 - Does not screen defective chips
-- Does not determine whether a die proceeds to the next process
+- Does not determine whether a die proceeds to subsequent processes

 This clearly distinguishes ETEST from
-wafer testing (WAT).
+wafer acceptance testing (WAT) and final test stages.

 The purpose of ETEST is
 **continuous monitoring of process conditions and early detection of abnormal trends**.